danielgak/collatz-conjecture/README.md

 open target/criterion/report/index.html
 ```

 And it shows that one step of V1 its ~70ns vs ~2ns for V0.
 That's something to worry.
-To understand where the time is spent, I'll use flamegraph.
+Before spending any time in parallelization, I would like to understand where the time is spent, I'll use flamegraph to represent the execution:

 ```sh
 CARGO_PROFILE_RELEASE_DEBUG=true sudo -E cargo flamegraph --root -o benches/flamegraph_v1.svg

 open benches/flamegraph.svg
 ```

+As I'm not too familiar with bigInts and their operators, I used them in v1 everywhere and that's not too great.
+Only two improvements:
+- The parity check was improved to just checking the less significant 0 instead of calculating the modulus
+- The rest of the operators use u8

+That improved the execution down ~40% for every single check

+## V3 - increasing memory to reduce computation

+Let's apply some basics of dynamic programming for memorize the next 5 million elements.
+As we haven't reached the max representation of u64 for the base_number, the idea is that if a _"check was performed"_ over some base,
+it means that the operations will be the same at that number.